-The two most relevant changes according to the new VAT e-commerce rules, are the abolition of the current VAT exemption for goods of micro consignments from third countries with a value of up to 22 euros and the collection procedure of VAT on consignments of goods with a value of less than 150 euros using an Import-One-Stop-Shop (IOSS) system.
+The two most relevant changes, according to the new VAT e-commerce rules, are the abolition of the current VAT exemption for goods of micro consignments from third countries with a value of up to 22 euros and the collection procedure of VAT on consignments of goods with a value of fewer than 150 euros using an Import-One-Stop-Shop (IOSS) system.

-It is estimated that about 100 million additional consignments will be declared electronically as a result.
+It is estimated that about 100 million additional consignments will be declared electronically.
 By comparison, according to the 2019 annual statistics of the German customs administration, there were 85.3 million customs declarations nationwide in the import sector.

 Challenges for merchants, e-commerce marketplaces and platforms from 01 July 2021 outside the EU

 - Every import shipment must be declared to customs in writing (digitally).